 Bassist Alex Boneham, the 2012 Bell Awards Young Jazz Artist of the Year, is already making an impact as a fresh and energetic next-generation musician.

-Alex was the bassist from 2014-2016 with the Thelonious Monk Institute of Jazz in Los Angeles, California, where he studied with some of the world's living legends of jazz such as Herbie Hancock, Wayne Shorter, Jimmy Heath, Danilo Perez, Jerry Bergonzi, John Patitucci and Robert Hurst, as well as touring Morocco with Herbie Hancock and Dee Bridgewater, performing at the Hollywood Bowl with Hancock and Shorter, and at The White House for President Obama and the First Lady.
+Alex was the bassist from 2014-2016 with the Thelonious Monk Institute of Jazz in Los Angeles, California, where he studied and performed with some of the world's living legends of jazz such as Herbie Hancock, Wayne Shorter, Jimmy Heath, Danilo Perez, Jerry Bergonzi, John Patitucci and Robert Hurst, as well as touring Morocco with Herbie Hancock and Dee Bridgewater, performing at the Hollywood Bowl with Hancock and Shorter, and at The White House for President Obama and the First Lady.

 Alex has recorded, toured and performed with a diverse range of artists from indie-pop star Passenger, to Tommy Emmanuel, Sarah McKenzie, Billy Childs, Walter Smith III, Geoff Keezer, Denise Donatelli, Josh Nelson, Bob Sheppard, Theo Crocker, Sara Gazarek, Will Vinson, George Garzone, Greg Osby, Joel Frahm, Rosario Giuliani, Mike Moreno, James Muller, Roberto Tarenzi, Postmodern Jukebox, and many more.